lindacmsheard/azure-function-split-pdf/README.md

-# Serverless Function to split PDFs
+# Azure Serverless Python Function to split PDFs

 This repo will demonstrate how to deploy a serverless python function to Azure, and use this to automatically split PDFs into pages as they land in a blob storage location.